suit-wg/architecture/draft-ietf-suit-architecture.md

   limited peripheral functions.

-* System on Chip (SoC): An SoC is an integrated circuit that integrates all components of a computer, such as CPU, memory, input/output ports, secondary storage, etc.
+* System on Chip (SoC): An SoC is an integrated circuit that contains all components of a computer, such as CPU, memory, input/output ports, secondary storage, a bus to connect the components, and other hardware blocks of logic.

 * Homogeneous Storage Architecture (HoSA): A device that stores all firmware components in the same way, for example in a file